-When you install a wireless access point device, the Windows® operating system checks whether WEP encryption is enabled on the device.
-If it is not enabled, the Windows® operating system adds the device to its list of available wireless networks, but does not create a wireless connection using the device, since the connection would not be secure.
+When you install a wireless access point device, the Windows[®] operating system checks whether WEP encryption is enabled on the device.
+If it is not enabled, the Windows[®] operating system adds the device to its list of available wireless networks, but does not create a wireless connection using the device, since the connection would not be secure.
 You can still, however, use the access point.
 To use an access point without WEP encryption, follow these steps:

-- 1 Double-click the Wireless Network icon in the Notification Area (far-right portion of the Windows® Taskbar). - 2 Click Connect to a network. - 3 Select the desired network from the list and click Connect. - 4 The Windows® operating system will now try to establish a wireless connection.
+- 1 Double-click the Wireless Network icon in the Notification Area (far-right portion of the Windows[®] Taskbar). - 2 Click Connect to a network. - 3 Select the desired network from the list and click Connect.